Psychogenic Non-Epileptic Seizures (PNES) in Children, Teens, and Young Adults: Symptoms, Diagnosis, and Treatment

 • Stress management

-For some young people, PNES is connected to unresolved emotional stress or traumatic experiences.
+For some young people, PNES is connected to unresolved stress, anxiety, depression, trauma, or emotional overwhelm.
+Treatment may include:

 • Cognitive Behavioral Therapy (CBT)